GiełczynBorough of Łomża, Łomża District, Podlaskie Voivodship

 In 2015 the residents of Giełczyn also recalled that the victims of mass murders were buried not only in the previously dug ditches: “A regiment of the Russian army dug this deep well.
 Forty rings were underground.
-Apparently, Germans [filled] this well with people but I didn’t see it.”
+Apparently, the Germans [filled] this well with people but I didn’t see it.”
 “Have you seen this monument [from 1967]?
 The concrete is damaged there.
 And do you know why?
-I don’t know if it was 1918 or 1920 but an army was stationing there and a well with wooden rings was dug and they [Germans] apparently were throwing [people] alive [into the well] and when they covered it with concrete, everything sunk and the concrete broke.”
+I don’t know if it was 1918 or 1920 but an army was stationing there and a well with wooden rings was dug and they [the Germans] apparently were throwing [people] alive [into the well] and when they covered it with concrete, everything sunk and the concrete broke.”
 (Giełczyn, 25 November 2015.)

 “In this forest there were three wells, as well as hollows.
 Both wells and hollows were filled with human corpses – I saw it with my own eyes.
-In the Giełczyn Forest there were also ditches – remainders of bunkers.
-Those ditches were filled by Germans with the corpses of murdered people.”
+In the Giełczyn Forest there were also ditches – remains of bunkers.
+Those ditches were filled by the Germans with the corpses of murdered people.”
 (S 93/03/Zn, p.
 2)

 Residents of Giełczyn not only had to dig graves for the victims.
 The murder of several thousand Jews happened in front of their eyes: “You could hear single and serial shots coming from the forest.
 You could also hear screaming of people transported to be executed.
 It was coming from the cars driving through the road.
 It was a scream of despair.”
 (S 93/03/Zn, p.
 82)

 “I didn’t see the execution itself.
-After Germans had left, I went there.
+After the Germans left, I went there.
 I found the ditches we had dug.
 They were covered with sand, levelled with the ground.
 Blood was seeping through the sand, creating a puddle on the surface.”
 (S 93/03/Zn, p.
 56)

 According to the Questionnaire of mass executions and mass graves, there are four graves in the Giełczyn Forest (4 by 4 metres each), two wells and several other hollows which numbers are difficult to establish.
 The questionnaire was created on 10 October 1945.
 (IPN Gk 163/2)